tananrules/CMPE-266-AWS-Kinesis/README.md

        ```node
        node app.js
        ```
-* Setting Up the Amazon Lambda function
+* **Setting Up the Amazon Lambda function**
+  * Open Lambda from the aws management console
-* Setting Up the IAM Roles for Amazon Lambda
+  * Create Lambda function
+  * Select S3 trigger and configure S3
+  * Edit index.js
+  * Setup the IAM Role and make policies for the required accessibilities such as S3 full acccess and translate read permission.

-* Setting Up the Amazon Athena
+* **Setting Up the Amazon Athena**
   * Open the Athena console.
   * To create a database named mydatabase, enter the following CREATE DATABASE statement, and then choose Run Query:
     ```sql
     CREATE DATABASE mydatabase
     ```
 **Confirm that the catalog display refreshes and mydatabase appears in the DATABASE list in the Catalog dashboard on the left side.**
-* Building the Quicksight Dashboard
+* **Building the Quicksight Dashboard**
   * Launch into QuickSight – https://us-east-1.quicksight.aws.amazon.com/sn/start.
   * Choose Manage data from the top right.
   * Choose New Data Set.